mkiang/opioid_trends/README.md

 -   `output_folder`: Specifies where the tables and plots should be saved.
 -   `proc_in_parallel`: Specifies if downloading and processing should be performed in parallel (`true`) or serially (default: `false`).

-Typically, a user should not need to change any of these parameters; however, on a computer with sufficient RAM, setting `proc_in_parallel` to `true` should result in significant speedup.
+Typically, a user should not need to change any of these parameters; however, on a computer with sufficient RAM, setting `proc_in_parallel` to `true` should result in significant (linear) speedup.
 Be warned that this may result in significant RAM usage (~16 GB of RAM for four processes) and is not recommended for typical computing environments.
+Downloading and cleaning the data on a single processor takes somewhere in the order of a few hours.

 Part 1: Getting the data and calculating rates
 ----------------------------------------------